 The entrance examination includes sections on general English, logical reasoning, current affairs, and general knowledge.
 The personal interview primarily assesses verbal communication skills, along with the candidate's interest and passion for the course.

-NMIMS, as a deemed university, has its own curriculum designed to include both core hospitality subjects and management courses.
-This curriculum is approved by our Board of Studies, which comprises eminent personalities from the hospitality sector.
+As a deemed university, NMIMS offers a progressive curriculum that integrates core hospitality subjects with essential management courses.
+This curriculum is thoughtfully curated and approved by our Board of Studies, which includes distinguished experts from the hospitality industry.

-Yes, our campus organizes special lunches, along with SOHM's flagship event, Epicurean.
-We also arrange field trips to help students connect with their coursework, such as local market tours, wine and cheese tours, and visits to places like the Morde Chocolate Factory.
+Yes, our campus hosts special lunches and proudly presents SOHM's flagship event, Epicurean.
+We also organize immersive field trips that bring classroom learning to life—ranging from local market explorations to winery and cheese factory tours, as well as visits to unique spots like the Chocolate Factory.

 Yes, they are part of the curriculum.